iphoting/ovpnmcgen.rb/README.md

 This feature can be enabled for statistical and maintenance-protection reasons.
 Otherwise, it can also workaround a circular limitation with unsecured wireless captive portals.
 See Known Issues below for further elaboration.

 By enabling this option, you will need to reliably and quickly respond with HTTP status code 200 at the URL string supplied.

+### Domain Matching
+To require an iOS device to bring up the VPN when `example.com` is requested is not so easy, especially if it is has a publicly accessible DNS resolution.

+Apple provides an `EvaluateConnection` and `ActionParameters` configuration options with the view that certain domains will have DNS resolution failures, and hence, require the VPN to be up.
+In most corporate cases with internal-facing hostnames, it works well.
+See the `--domains` option.

+However, if there are certain sensitive public sites (or blocked sites) that you decide that a VPN should be brought up instead, you will need to additionally specify a `RequiredURLStringProbe` that returns a non-200 response.
+See the `--domain-probe-url` option.

 ## Examples